niravjain/video-description-cnn-rnn-1/README.md

 Steps to access ARC nodes can be followed by the "Accessing the Cluster" section from [ARC Cluters](http://moss.csc.ncsu.edu/~mueller/cluster/arc/)

 ## Assign node
-Once looged in to the ARC cluster, you will have to assign a node to install dependencies in your workspace.
+Once logged in to the ARC cluster, you will have to assign a node to install dependencies in your workspace.

 To check available nodes, run
 ```